Rare and Beautiful Collector Plants & Tropical Bamboo for Houston Area Landscapes.

 Zone: 6-10

-Info: Previously known as Ligularia tussilaginea 'Gigantea', Giant Ligularia is a cold hardy perennial withstanding nearly 0 degrees yet it adds a distinctively 'tropical' look to any garden with its giant shiny dark green leaves up to 18 inches across!
-Ligularia's require ample water in fact it can be grown in a pot sitting in a saucer of water or in wet bog garden conditions.
+Previously known as Ligularia tussilaginea 'Gigantea', Giant Ligularia is a cold hardy perennial withstanding nearly 0 degrees yet it adds a distinctively 'tropical' look to any garden with its giant shiny dark green leaves up to 18 inches across!
+Ligularias require ample water in fact it can be grown in a pot sitting in a saucer of water or in wet bog garden conditions.
 Flowers in summer until fall with 4 foot spikes sporting yellow daisy like flowers.
 A must have for the collector of unusual plants.

 Common Name: Spotted Leopard Plant